arghya05/erav1/Assignment 15/divyam/README.md

 # Trinity Decoder
 By Divyam Malay Shah (divyam096@gmail.com)
-### This assignment is still incomplete.
-It should be complete in another 1-2 days.

 This project contains the implementation of a trinity decoder CNN that enables simultaneous depth estimation, plane segmentation and object detection.
 The architecture for the same can be seen in the image below.